Feng Shui is an ancient practice that has gained popularity recently. Learn about some objects you can use to bring balance to your home. Feng Shui

 Using decorative articles in Feng shui

-Candles: Feng shui candles are available in a variety of shapes, sizes, and colours.
+: Feng shui candles are available in a variety of shapes, sizes, and colours.
 By their very nature, they are associated with fire.
 Different coloured candles represent different characters or feelings such as wealth, happiness, and love.
 Scented candles further enhance the feelings they represent.
 Their tiny glow is believed to spread energy in the room where they are placed.
+Wind chimes

 A Word of Caution